Earth-Adapter: Bridge the Geospatial Domain Gaps with Mixture of Frequency Adaptation: Abstract

 \section{Abstract}

-Parameter-Efficient Fine-Tuning (PEFT) is a technique that allows us to adapt powerful Foundation Models (FMs) to diverse downstream tasks while preserving and unleashing their inherent capabilities.
-However, we have observed that existing PEFT methods, which are often designed with natural imagery in mind, struggle when applied to Remote Sensing (RS) scenarios.
-This is primarily due to their inability to handle artifact influences, a problem particularly severe in RS image features.
-To tackle this challenge, we introduce Earth-Adapter, the first PEFT method specifically designed for RS artifacts conquering.
-Earth-Adapter introduces a novel Mixture of Frequency Adaptation process that combines a Mixture of Adapter (MoA) with Discrete Fourier Transformation (DFT).
-By utilizing DFT, Earth-Adapter can decompose features into different frequency components, precisely separating artifacts from original features.
-The MoA then dynamically assigns weights to each adapter expert, allowing for the combination of features across various frequency domains.
-These simple-yet-effective approaches enable Earth-Adapter to more efficiently overcome the disturbances caused by artifacts than previous PEFT methods, significantly enhancing the FMs' performance on RS scenarios.
-Experiments on Domain Adaptation (DA), and Domain Generalization (DG) semantic segmentation benchmarks showcase the Earth-Adapter's effectiveness.
-Compared with baseline Rein, Earth-Adapter significantly improves \textbf{9.0\%} mIoU in DA and \textbf{3.1\%} mIoU in DG benchmarks.
-Our code will be released at \href{https://github.com/VisionXLab/Earth-Adapter}{Earth-Adapter}.
+Vision Foundation Models (VFMs), while powerful, often struggle in Remote Sensing (RS) segmentation tasks when combined with existing Parameter-Efficient Fine-Tuning (PEFT) methods.
+We observe that this limitation primarily arises from their inability to effectively handle the pervasive artifacts in RS imagery.
+To address this, we introduce Earth-Adapter, the first PEFT method specifically designed for RS artifact mitigation.
+Earth-Adapter introduces a novel Frequency-Guided Mixture of Adapters (MoA) approach, structured around a ``divide and conquer" strategy.
+It first utilizes Discrete Fourier Transformation (DFT) to "divide" features into distinct frequency components, thereby effectively isolating artifact-related information from semantic signals.
+Subsequently, to ``conquer" these artifacts, MoA independently optimizes features within different subspaces and dynamically assigns weights via a router to aggregate the refined representations.
+This enables adaptive refinement of the VFM’s representation space to mitigate the impact of artifacts.
+This simple yet highly effective PEFT method demonstrably mitigates artifacts and significantly enhances VFMs' performance on RS segmentation tasks.
+Extensive experiments demonstrate Earth-Adapter's effectiveness on in-domain semantic segmentation (SS), as well as Domain Adaptive (DA) and Domain Generalized (DG) semantic segmentation tasks.
+Compared with the baseline Rein, Earth-Adapter significantly improves mIoU by \textbf{1.2\%} in SS, \textbf{9.0\%} in DA, and \textbf{3.1\%} in DG benchmarks.
+Our code is available at https://github.com/VisionXLab/Earth-Adapter.